GalMunGral/galmungal.github.io/theoretical-minimum.md

 ## Programming Languages
-We will introduce the most popular programming languages, as indicated by the TIOBE index, using the implementation of binary search for comparison.
-As you will see, overall these languages are, as least conceptually, pretty much the same.
+We will introduce the most popular programming languages, as indicated by the TIOBE index, using the implementation of binary search for comparison of the basic control structures.
+As you will see, these languages are essentially the same on tbe conceptual level, the only difference being conventions.
 ### Statically-typed Compiled Languages (C-family)
 #### C and C++/C#/Java
 C is a structured programming language where a program comprises standalone functions, whereas C++, C# and Java are object-oriented (OO) languages where functions are bundled with the data they modify into objects, which are constructed from templates called classes.
 Classes are optional in C++ but mandatory in C# and Java.